khurananick/Flex-Frontline-Integration/README.md

 You must have a working Flex Account and a working Frontline Account.
 You should deploy this application only to your Flex Account.

+## Covered Use Cases and Channels
+Channels: Chat and SMS only.
+Voice to come soon.
+1. When a reservation is created in Flex, a notification is sent over Frontline to the agent as well.
+2. The agent can accept the task in Flex or in Frontline.
+3. Once a task is accepted in flex, the chat/conversation will also show in Frontline.
+4. Agent can receive messages via Flex or Frontline, and respond from either interface as well.
+5. Agent can transfer the chat in Flex (*not available in Frontline yet*).
+The transferred chat will be reflected on the Frontline side.
+6. Agent can end the chat/conversation from either Flex or Frontline, and the other project will update automatically.
 ## Architecture

 <h4 align="center">Action > Webhook > Replication</h4></h4>